 0

-Bill Hunter, director of fellowship advising and UN programs, said Lehigh is currently the only university in the world that has a youth representative program established with the UN.
+Bill Hunter, the director of fellowship advising and UN programs, said Lehigh is currently the only university in the world that has a youth representative program established with the UN.

 Hunter said the event served as a way to honor the release of the UN Youth Representative Journal — the first of its kind — which features the accomplishments of UN Youth Representatives.

-“The Iacocca Institute partnered with us to help us fund this journal, and it is a celebration of what these amazing young people are doing at the UN that’s never been collected or collated before,” Hunter said
+“The Iacocca Institute partnered with us to help us fund this journal, and it is a celebration of what these amazing young people are doing at the UN that’s never been collected or collated before,” Hunter said.

 Zahra Hassan, ’24, left, talks to Jayashri Wyatt, the Chief of Education Outreach in the UN Dept. of Global Communications during the anniversary event on Oct.
 24, in the Business Innovation Building.
-This took place at the event to commemorate the 20th anniversary for the Lehigh Universary and United Nations partnership.
+This took place at the event to commemorate the 20th anniversary for the Lehigh University and United Nations partnership.
 (Bukky Omole/ B&W Staff)

 Wilczynski said she works with the NGO by communicating their needs to the UN.
-She said she drafts written statements and serves as a line of communication with the UN for events such as the Commission on the Status of Women.
+She said she drafts written works and serves as a line of communication with the UN for events such as the Commission on the Status of Women.

 Hunter said the UN program has been supporting these goals since 2015, and he wanted to use the event to make them more clear for the campus community.